Stocks edge higher ahead of earnings season; banks in focus - News Break

 Ultimately investors are going to need these companies to deliver this season.
 Stocks have risen sharply in the past year on the backs of expectations that corporate profits would rebound once the pandemic ends.
 Without strong profits, it will be increasingly difficult for investors to justify these high stock prices and record market valuations.

-“This needs to be more of a confirmation process this earnings season,” said Scott Wren, senior global market strategist at Wells Fargo Investment Institute.
+“This needs to be more of a confirmation process this earnings season,” said Scott Wren.

 Investors are closely watching what companies say about the future in the latest round of earnings, now that the economy is shaking off the worst impact from the pandemic and companies have a clearer view ahead.